OfficialWoodyUK/BW-Scripts/[BW-deathdrop]/README.md

 ## Installation

 1. Clone or download this repository.
+2. Rename [BW-deathdrop] to BW-deathdrop The script will spit out warnings if it is renamed!
-2. Place the `BW-deathdrop` folder in your FiveM server's `resources` directory.
+3. Place the `BW-deathdrop` folder in your FiveM server's `resources` directory.
-3. Ensure `BW-deathdrop` In Your Server cfg or resource.cfg example is below
+4. Ensure `BW-deathdrop` In Your Server cfg or resource.cfg example is below

 - ensure BW-deathdrop